 Monitor Pests: Keep an eye out for any signs of pests or insects that may be damaging your plants.
 Address any issues promptly to prevent further damage.

 Add organic fertilizer: In between high heat to keep new vegetables growing and producing.

 Fresh Vegetables Equals Garden Success

 Remember, gardening is a journey of learning and experimentation.
 Don’t be afraid to make mistakes and seek guidance from experienced gardeners.
-With a few plants, this easy starter garden plan and these 10-minute tasks for each season, you’ll be well on your way to enjoying the satisfaction of growing your own fresh produce.
+With a few plants, this easy starter garden, plan, and these 10-minute tasks for each season, you’ll be well on your way to enjoying the satisfaction of growing your fresh produce.

 Or this blog post on how to get your young children ready to garden by reading the recommended children’s books.
 To get more encouragement in gardening through the seasons, here is the HOME page with more resources.
 To check out some fun and encouraging gardening quotes, check out this post.